EstherUduma/FreeCodeCampProject4/README.md

-<h1>Survey Form</h1>
+<h1>Portfolio Project and Registration Page</h1>

 <h2>Description</h2>
-This is one of the required projects to earn my Responsive Web Design certification from freeCodeCamp.
-For this project, I built a survey form to collect data from users.
+This is one of the required projects given by the Zuri Team for the Internship Training.
 <br />